cjcliffe/CubicSDR-Manual/application-window.rst

 Enabling the Solo feature will mute all except the active modem.
 Selecting another modem will change the Solo focus.

 Solo mode is useful when you have many modems and want to focus on a particular one.
 Focus to the next and previous modem can be achieved with TAB and SHIFT-TAB on the keyboard.

+If modems are squelched while in Solo Mode the modem that breaks squelch will be focused and held for the duration of the squelch break.

 Pressing the 'S' key will also toggle Solo Mode for the active modem.